angular/angular/aio/content/guide/glossary.md

 ## data binding

-A process that allows apps to display data values to a user and respond to user actions (such as clicks, touches, and keystrokes).
+A process that allows applications to display data values to a user and respond to user actions (such as clicks, touches, and keystrokes).

 In data binding, you declare the relationship between an HTML widget and a data source